 Hike Distance: 2/3 Mile Round Trip

 Graveyard Fields is an awesome hike near Asheville.
-Located off the Blue Ridge Parkway (MP 418), two large waterfalls await you, and the first one, Lower Falls, is an easy hike only 1/3 mile from the parking lot.
+Located off the Blue Ridge Parkway (MP 418), two large waterfalls await you, and the first one, Lower Falls, is an easy hike, only one-third of a mile from the parking lot.

 The second waterfall, Upper Falls, is much harder to find because the trail is not well-marked.
-Graveyard Fields not only leads to amazing waterfalls but it’s also one of our favorite fall hikes in North Carolina.
+Graveyard Fields not only offers amazing waterfalls, but it’s also one of our favorite fall hikes in North Carolina.

 Read More: 4 National Forests in NC (Things to Do + Why We Love Them!)